PBGUX/pb-design-system/README.md

 # packaged design system

-This repo is for distrubution of the Design System on `bower`.
+This repo is for distribution of the Design System on `bower`.
 The source is the main [Design System repo](https://github.com/PBGUX/bower-designsystem).
 Please file issues against that repo.

 ##Install
 You can install this package with `bower`: